About This Hobby and Our Photography

 taking photos of "us" (drivers) and what can be done about those

 taking photos.
 The answer was nothing, as we are doing nothing illegal.
-I
+We

 behind the wheel is purely coincidental.
-I could care less that you are there.
+We couldn't care less that you are there.

-In fact, in the majority of photos you can't even see the driver.
-I am exposing
+In fact, in the majority of photos you can't even see the employee.
+We are exposing

 the film to record the exterior of the vehicle.
 Naturally, the interior is